mapproxy/mapproxy/doc/auth.rst

 As you can see, the options to choose when implementing a system for authentication and authorization are diverse.
 Developers (of SDIs, not the software itself) often have specific constraints, like existing user data in a database or an existing login on a website for a Web-GIS.
 So it is hard to offer a one-size-fits-all solution.

 Therefore, MapProxy does not come with any embedded authentication or authorization.
-But it comes with a flexible authorization interface that allows you (SDI developers) to implement custom tailored systems.
+But it comes with a flexible authorization interface that allows you (the SDI developer) to implement custom tailored systems.

 Luckily, there are lots of existing toolkits that can be used to build systems that match your requirements.
 For authentication there is the `repoze.who`_ package with `plugins for HTTP Basic Authentication, HTTP cookies, etc <repoze.who_plugins>`_.
 For authorization there is the `repoze.what`_ package with `plugins for SQL datastores, etc <repoze.what_plugins>`_.